konflux-ci/e2e-tests/docs/Guidelines.md

 # Overview
-The purpose of *this* document is to serve as a primer for developers/qe who are looking for best practices or adding new tests to RHTAP E2E framework.
+The purpose of *this* document is to serve as a primer for developers/qe who are looking for best practices or adding new tests to Konflux E2E framework.

 ## General tips